My Research

 Hull, K., & Boling, K. S. (2018).
 “I was very intoxicated”: An Examination of the Image-Repair Discourse of Ryan Lochte Following the 2016 Olympics in Case Studies in Sport Communication: You Make the Call.

 Boling, K.S.
 (2022, June).
 “I’m not a journalist.
 I don’t think that I necessarily fall under the same rules that they do.”: Journalistic ethics in true crime podcast production.
-Accepted for presentation at the 2022 Investigating true crime and the media conference at Newcastle University, UK.
+Presented at the 2022 Investigating true crime and the media conference at Newcastle University, UK.

 Slakoff, D. C., & Boling, K.S.
 (2021, November).
 The portrayal of co-victims’ grief in true crime podcasts about missing women.
 Presented at the 2021 American Society of Criminology (ASC) Annual Meeting in Chicago, IL.

 Boling, K.S.
 (2021, August).
 The power of a good story: True crime podcasts and the domestic violence survivors in their audiences.
-Presented at the 2021 Association for Journalism and Mass Communication (AEJMC) conference in New Orleans, LA.
+Presented at the 2021 Association for Education in Journalism and Mass Communication (AEJMC) conference in New Orleans, LA.

 Boling, K. S., & Walker, D. (2020, August).
 The impact of race, ethnicity, and gender on perceived objectivity of broadcasters on Twitter.
-Presented at the 2020 Association for Journalism and Mass Communication (AEJMC) conference in San Francisco, CA.
+Presented at the 2020 Association for Education in Journalism and Mass Communication (AEJMC) conference in San Francisco, CA.

 Walker, D., & Boling, K. S. (2020, August).
 Black maternal mortality in the media: How journalists cover a deadly racial disparity.
-Presented at the 2020 Association for Journalism and Mass Communication (AEJMC) conference in San Francisco, CA. First Place Student Paper, Minorities and Communication Division
+Presented at the 2020 Association for Education in Journalism and Mass Communication (AEJMC) conference in San Francisco, CA. First Place Student Paper, Minorities and Communication Division

 Boling, K. S., & Moscowitz, L. M. (2020, August).
 Truth, justice, and sexual harassment: A comparative analysis of the Op-Eds in the Hill-Thomas and Ford-Kavanaugh hearings.
-Presented at the 2020 Association for Journalism and Mass Communication (AEJMC) conference in San Francisco, CA.
+Presented at the 2020 Association for Education in Journalism and Mass Communication (AEJMC) conference in San Francisco, CA.

 Alharbi, K., Pardun, C. J., & Boling, K. S. (2020, August).
 Saudi women take the wheel: A content analysis of how Saudi Arabian car companies reached women on social media.
-Presented at the 2020 Association for Journalism and Mass Communication (AEJMC) conference in San Francisco, CA.
+Presented at the 2020 Association for Education in Journalism and Mass Communication (AEJMC) conference in San Francisco, CA.

 Boling, K. S. (2019, August).
 Lost in translation: The disturbing decision to limit access to audio court files for podcasters.
-Presented at the 2019 Association for Journalism and Mass Communication (AEJMC) conference in Toronto, Canada.
+Presented at the 2019 Association for Education in Journalism and Mass Communication (AEJMC) conference in Toronto, Canada.
 Third Place Student Paper, Law & Policy Division

 Boling, K. S., Hull, K., & Moscowitz, L. M. (2019, August).
 Missing, or just missed?
 Mediating loss in the Missing Richard Simmons podcast.
-Presented at the 2019 Association for Journalism and Mass Communication (AEJMC) conference in Toronto, Canada.
+Presented at the 2019 Association for Education in Journalism and Mass Communication (AEJMC) conference in Toronto, Canada.

 Boling, K. S. (2019, May). #ShePersisted, Mitch: A memetic critical discourse analysis on an attempted Instagram feminist revolution.
 Presented at the annual International Communication Association (ICA) conference in Washington, D.C.

 Boling, K. S. (2019, March).
 A “travesty of fundamental fairness” or a “mass moral reckoning”: An analysis of the Op-Ed discourse during the Hill-Thomas and Ford-Kavanaugh hearings.
-Presented at the annual Association for Journalism and Mass Communication (AEJMC) Southeast Colloquium in Columbia, S.C.
+Presented at the annual Association for Education in Journalism and Mass Communication (AEJMC) Southeast Colloquium in Columbia, S.C.
 Top Student Paper, Newspaper & Online News Division

 Boling, K. S., Moscowitz, L. M., & Pardun, C. J. (2019, February).
 Eating for change: How media use and social justice impact consumer perceptions of ethical labels.
 Presented at the annual Interdisciplinary Conference at Winthrop University, Rock Hill, S.C.

 Boling, K. S. (2018, August).
 “We matter”: The launching of a counter-narrative Black public affairs program in Columbia, S.C.
-Presented at the annual Association for Journalism and Mass Communication (AEJMC) conference in Washington, D.C.
+Presented at the annual Association for Education in Journalism and Mass Communication (AEJMC) conference in Washington, D.C.
 Third Place Student Paper, History Division

 Boling, K. S. (2018, March).
 “The Bad Guys”: Examining Consumer Perceptions and Media Myths about Registered Sex Offenders.
-Paper presented the annual Association for Journalism and Mass Communication (AEJMC) Southeast Colloquium in Tuscaloosa, AL.
+Paper presented the annual Association for Education in Journalism and Mass Communication (AEJMC) Southeast Colloquium in Tuscaloosa, AL.

 Boling, K. S. (2018, March).
 Lost in translation: The disturbing decision to limit access to audio court files for podcasters.
-Paper presented the annual Association for Journalism and Mass Communication (AEJMC) Southeast Colloquium in Tuscaloosa, AL. Top Student Paper, Law and Policy Division
+Paper presented the annual Association for Education in Journalism and Mass Communication (AEJMC) Southeast Colloquium in Tuscaloosa, AL. Top Student Paper, Law and Policy Division

 Boling, K. S. (2017, April).
 True Crime Podcasting: Journalism, Justice, or Entertainment?
 Paper presented at the Annual Conference for the Broadcast Education Association (BEA) in Las Vegas, NV.